mlflow/mlflow/docs/source/models.rst

 The Model signature defines the schema of a model's inputs and outputs.
 Model inputs and outputs are described as a sequence of (optionally) named columns with type specified as one of the :py:class:`MLflow data types <mlflow.types.DataType>`.
-The signature is stored in JSON format in the ref:`MLmodel file <pyfunc-model-config>`, together with other model metadata.
+The signature is stored in JSON format in the :ref:`MLmodel file <pyfunc-model-config>`, together with other model metadata.
-Model signatures are recognized and enforced by standard MLflow model tools.
-For example, the :ref:`mlflow models serve <local_model_deployment>` tool, which deploys a model as a REST API, validates inputs based on the model's signature.
+Model signatures are recognized and enforced by standard :ref:`MLflow model deployment tools
+<built-in-deployment>`.
+For example, the :ref:`mlflow models serve <local_model_deployment>` tool,
+which deploys a model as a REST API, validates inputs based on the model's signature.

-The following example displays the model signature for a classification model trained on the Iris dataset.
+The following example displays the model signature for a classification model trained on the `Iris dataset <https://archive.ics.uci.edu/ml/datasets/iris>`_.
 The input has 4 named, numeric columns.
 The output is an unnamed integer specifying the predicted class:

+.. _iris-model-signature

 .. code-block:: yaml